theolujay/vmlc-backend/README.md

 - **Role-Based Access Control (RBAC)**: Granular permissions for different user types.
   - **Candidate Roles**: `screening`, `league`, `final`, `winner`
   - **Staff Roles**: `volunteer`, `moderator`, `admin`, `superadmin`
 - **User Registration & Verification**: Separate registration flows for candidates and staff, with a document upload system for user verification.
+Sensitive documents are stored in a private storage and can only be accessed via secure, authenticated endpoints.
 - **Account Management**: Endpoints for users to manage their own profile data.
 - **Admin Controls**: Feature flags to toggle candidate and staff registration.